Three dead, two wounded in shooting at Toronto Airbnb condo

 “Our community is in shock,” Cressy said at the scene Saturday.
 "In a city like ours we should not see shootings like this."

-He added that this is not the first time a party at an Airbnb rental in the city has turned violent.
+The local councillor called on Airbnb to work with the city to put an end to "ghost hotels" and "party suites."

-"The City of Toronto, we have formally called on short-term properties owners and companies like Airbnb to immediately de-list... what we call ghost hotels," he said.
-"Let’s stop with these ghost hotels and these party suites."
+"The City of Toronto, we have formally called on short-term property owners and companies like Airbnb to immediately de-list... what we call ghost hotels," he said.

-In a statement issued Saturday, Airbnb said public safety is the company’s “priority.”
+Janice Fueser, a spokesperson for Fairbnb, which advocates for stricter rules surrounding short-term rentals, said Toronto’s waterfront communities have recently seen a spike in ghost hotels, which she described as homes that are permanently taken off of the long-term rental market and used exclusively for short-term rentals.

-"We are urgently investigating this incident to understand if an Airbnb guest or host was involved,” the company’s statement read.
+“So there is nobody on site.
+The host is not there,” she said.
+“The stories we hear increasingly are happening in vacant Airbnbs where the host is not on site.”